dnunez24/dotfiles/README.md

 I use [direnv](https://github.com/direnv/direnv) to dynamically load environment variables from .envrc or .env files in the current directory.
 These files must be explicitly allowed to prevent automatically running a script from an untrusted directory that could do nefarious things to my system.
 You can run `direnv allow [file]` to allow a file or add them to the `config/direnv/direnv.toml` config file in this repo.

 Some secrets may need to be stored in environment variables to be loaded by the shell.
 You can add these to a file in `~/.env` which is not included here for reasons which should be obvious.

+## Application Settings

+### Visual Studio Code

+Settings Sync is enabled via my GitHub profile and will sync across multiple computers.
+These files are also checked into version control in this repo for backup.

+### Warp Terminal

+Configured through files in the `warp` directory in this repo.